zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2024-10-26】[mattermost-community / focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 * 【2024-10-24】[yamadashy / repopack](https://github.com/yamadashy/repopack) - 📦 Repopack is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
 * 【2024-10-23】[mui / toolpad](https://github.com/mui/toolpad) - Toolpad: Full stack components and low-code builder for dashboards and internal apps.
 * 【2024-10-22】[google / wireit](https://github.com/google/wireit) - Wireit upgrades your npm/pnpm/yarn scripts to make them smarter and more efficient.